mroughan/SurrealNumbers.jl/README.md

 This is a slightly crazy package implementing some parts of the Surreal Number system invented by John Horton Conway, and explained by Knuth in "Surreal Numbers: How Two Ex-Students Turned on to Pure Mathematics and Found Total Happiness."

 It isn't intended to be useful, so much as educational.
 It was educational for me to write, in terms of learning Julia.
 I wanted a task that would be painful to do in Matlab but "easy" to do in Julia.
 It might also be helpful, I hope, for someone trying to learn about Surreal numbers.
+I certainly did learn a lot about them that would have been easily brushed to the side if I had only gone through the theorems.

 ## Background: the Surreal Numbers